MethodicalAcceleratorDesign/MAD-NG.py/docs/source/ex-fodo.rst

 FODO Examples Explained
 =======================

-The file `ex-fodo/FODOs.py <https://github.com/MethodicalAcceleratorDesign/MADpy/blob/main/examples/ex-fodo/FODOs.py>`_ has several methods of loading the same FODO cell and then plotting :math:`s` and :math:`\beta_{xx}` (known as beta11 in MAD-NG).
+The file `ex-fodo/ex-fodos.py <https://github.com/MethodicalAcceleratorDesign/MADpy/blob/main/examples/ex-fodo/ex-fodos.py>`_ has several methods of loading the same FODO cell and then plotting :math:`s` and :math:`\beta_{xx}` (known as beta11 in MAD-NG).

 For the simplest low level example, see :ref:`here <low-level>`

 Simple (higher level) example
 -----------------------------

 The first example (below) shows how to load a MADX sequence, perform a twiss on it in MAD-NG and then plot :math:`s` and :math:`\beta_{xx}`.
-A minor potential confusing bit is the use of ``{current_dir}``, now this just ensures MAD-NG gets the full correct path to the file, if your terminal was in the folder with the python files and sequence files, this would not be required, but I have included it so that you can run the python file from anywhere on your device.
+A minor potential confusing bit is the use of ``{current_dir}``, now this just ensures MAD-NG gets the full correct path to the file, if your terminal is in the folder with the python files and sequence files, this is not required, but I have included it so that you can run the python file from anywhere on your device.

 Important points to note are the use of double quotations in the ``mad.MADX.load(...)`` and ``mad[*args]`` notation.
 The double quotes are required because strings are interpreted by MAD-NG as scripts, which we believe is powerful enough that we will accept the minor annoyance of using double quotes.
 The notation ``mad[*args]`` is how to define variables within the MAD-NG environment.